13 Jan Emerging and new business models in Air Cargo as key enablers for Growth

-The air cargo sector has come a long way.
+The Air Cargo sector has come a long way.
 From carrying small shipments to large-size and extra heavy cargoes, the sector has attracted all international cargo operators.
 Despite the fact that it is the fastest mode of transportation, the sector accounts for less than one percent of total freight carried in terms of both volume and weight.
-Undoubtedly, air cargo is a specialized sector and its development requires deep focus.
-Some emerging business models in this arena include
+Undoubtedly, Air Cargo is a specialised sector and its development requires deep focus.
+Some emerging business models in this arena include:

 E-Commerce is triggering a complete shift in supply chain requirements as well as models.
-With more e-commerce parcels having a higher Average Order Value (AOV), consumers are demanding for greater transparency and speed that require digitalization and automation throughout the supply chains.
-E-commerce cargo entails piece handling that also makes it necessaryto re-think in custom and cargo security regimes due to piece-level screening.
+With more e-commerce parcels having a higher Average Order Value (AOV), consumers are demanding for greater transparency and speed that require digitalisation and automation throughout the supply chains.
+E-commerce cargo entails piece handling that also makes it necessary to re-think in custom and cargo security regimes due to piece-level screening.
 For the purpose of trade facilitation, single window clearance system is getting implemented to ease up operations.

 The global pharmaceutical market is a rapidly expanding sphere.
 Reportedly, the demand for pharma products has doubled in the last decade and global sales in the sector are expected to reach $1.3 trillion in a few years.
 This, in turn, has accelerated the growth of the pharma logistics sector.
 A market research report from Technavio anticipates that this market will grow to $20.44 billion by 2021.

 The rapid development of the pharmaceutical industry has caused hard-hitting demand transportation for temperature-sensitive freight.
 With new pharma and biotech goods entering the market each day, this demand is going to increase significantly.
-Airlines and cargo handlers utilizing the latest cool chain technologies have more chances to take over this segment.
+Airlines and Cargo Handlers utilising the latest cool chain technologies have more chances to take over this segment.